Health Center City* The Solution to END Homelessness

 _____________________________________________________________

-What's the hold up?
-Why are we not acting?
-Most bureaucrats have never interacted with an unsheltered homeless person living on the street.
-Our Foundation Directors have been interacting with the unsheltered homeless for several years.
+Our foundation directors have been interacting with the unsheltered homeless for several years.
 They regularly go out into the field to gain insight to the homeless subculture.
 Most political leaders have not witnessed a disabled veteran shivering on a park bench at 4:00 AM in freezing temperatures without a blanket.
-Nor have many political leaders witnessed a 80+-year-old woman in a wheelchair, missing all but a quarter of her legs, struggling to board a bus with all her belongings.
-This was depicted in the photo on the left taken by JD on a bus in Scottsdale, AZ.
+Nor have many political leaders witnessed a 80+-year-old woman in a wheelchair, missing all but a quarter of one leg, struggling to board a bus with all her belongings.
+This was depicted in the photo on the left taken by JD on a bus in Phoenix, AZ.
 It’s easy to remain righteous as long as we avoid facing these harsh realities.

 ___________________________________________________________